The Story Behind- Adidas Stan Smith

 The new collection at Mainline Menswear contains some experimental colours in the new suede outer

 Now defunct as a sports shoe, this trainer entered the lifestyle category long ago and instead portrays a vintage style, lending itself to fashion retailers.
 The full leather construction has remained throughout the years, keeping its minimalist colour scheme too- which is contrasted only by the cushioned Achilles heel protection tab- classically a green patch on the white body.
 The Stan Smith silhouette still appears on the tongue along with the air vent style holes on the side panels which used to act as a technological aid for wearers playing sports.
-The introduction of suede instead of leather and a whole collection of “artistic” colour schemes are the main advancements down the years, but the shape and style of the shoe itself has remained as a recognition of its wide reaching admiration.
+The introduction of suede instead of leather and a whole collection of “artistic” colour schemes are the main advancements down the years, but the shape and style of the shoe itself have remained as a recognition of its wide-reaching admiration.

 Having allegedly sold over 40 million pairs worldwide this shoe’s legacy speaks for itself in a lot of ways, it was inducted into the Guinness book of world records in 1988 for units sold of one shoe style.
 The tennis shoe has always been popular not just through Adidas’ lines, but throughout fashion as a whole.
-The preppy polo’s and pristine whites create an enduring sense of a clean cut gentlemen.
-Stan Smith has been used in the same way as Rene Lacoste to create a fashion moniker which far exceeds their own sporting prestige.
+The preppy polo’s and pristine whites create an enduring sense of a clean-cut gentleman.
+Stan Smith has been used in the same way as Rene Lacoste to create a fashion moniker that far exceeds their own sporting prestige.
 Could this same effect be happening with Nike’s sell-out Air Jordan’s?
 Sporting superstars have proved to be very powerful marketing tools down the years.

-The Adidas advert for Stan Smith’s re-launch features the man himself along side the likes of Andy Murray
+The Adidas advert for Stan Smith’s re-launch features the man himself alongside the likes of Andy Murray

 After a two year sabbatical from the turbulent fashion industry, the Stan Smith now returns with a new sense of invigoration.
 Considering the design doesn’t carry the Adidas three stripes, it is ironic that it has become one of their most famous designs, respected by top designers such as Marc Jacobs and by celebrities such as Jay-Z. Most of the new generation of Stan Smith wearers won’t know who the man himself is, but his alternative reputation in fashion will live through many more generations and its timeless style will be re-imagined time and time again.